graylan0/steem-sockobot/README.md

 ![upvoter.png](https://i.imgur.com/dIrxW8w.png)

 ## Known bugs:
-* The bot will crashed if $payout is used on a user with really high reputation, like the top3 witnesses.
+* The bot will crash if $payout is used on a user with really high reputation, like the top3 witnesses.
 This is easy to reproduce but I have yet to find a fix to it.
 Contributions are welcome.